cavo789/blog/blog/2024/02/21/vba-excel-call-soap-webservice/index.md

 3. Create a new module:
     ![Create a new module](./images/insert_module.png)
 4. Copy/Paste the VBA code from here below to it.
 5. Check the path for the `InputXmlFile` constant.
-Make sure it's the same than where you've saved your `.xml` file earlier.
+Make sure it's the same as where you've saved your `.xml` file earlier.
 6. Click on the `Tools` menu then select `References` and add a reference to `Microsoft XML, v6.0`
     ![Tools - References](./images/tools_references.png)
     ![Microsoft XML, v6.0](./images/microsoft_xml6.png)